jgamblin/OsoYooTFT/README.md

 # OsoYoo 3.5" Touch Screen Raspberry Pi Install

 I ended up buying this [$20 Raspberry Pi Case and Touch Screen] (http://www.amazon.com/OSOYOO-Display-Monitor-Transparent-Raspberry/dp/B013E0IJVE) thinking that configuration would be fairly easy.
 I was wrong.
 It took me a better part of a weekend to figure out.
-I put all the files needed here hoping to help someone else.
+I put this together hoping to help someone else.

 ## Board Identifcation